ahayden/notebook/Enigma2020.md

 #### [The Browser Privacy Arms Race: Which Browsers Actually Protect Your Privacy?](https://www.usenix.org/conference/enigma2020/presentation/arrieta)
 - If you are concerned with privacy, maybe don't make a browser?
-...Safari/Webkit - implemented ITP to restrict third party cookies to sites with validated user interaction.
+...
+Safari/Webkit - implemented ITP to restrict third party cookies to sites with validated user interaction.
 However, reading ITP states can be used for tracking all by itself.
-...Brave/Firefox - lots of privacy  features added ...Tor browser
+...
+Brave/Firefox - lots of privacy  features added
+...
+Tor browser
-...Chrome - no DNT
+...
+Chrome - no DNT
-...Edge - added DNT, possible extension compatibility
+...
+Edge - added DNT, possible extension compatibility
 - Implement yellow lists to treat some sites with more behavior constraints
 - The Internet should be opt-in
 - Panopticlick… some privacy features can make users more fingerprintable